 The best bed in a box mattresses come vacuum-packed, rolled, and delivered directly to your door in one easy-to-move box.
-They make the once-arduous process of buying a new mattress a whole load more convenient and straightforward – now anyone can choose and order their new mattress entirely online and have it brought to your door in double-quick time, often with no delivery charge.
+They make the once-arduous process of buying a new mattress a whole load more convenient and straightforward: now you can choose and order your new mattress entirely online and have it brought to your door in double-quick time, often with no delivery charge.
 Most brands then offer trial periods of a 90 days or more, for you to check your new bed suits you.

 For our definitive ranking of all your options; many of the models in our best mattress and our best memory foam mattress ranks fall into this category.
 But if it's specifically boxed options you want to consider, read on.
 In this article, we'll explain all you need to know to choose the best bed in a box for you, and we'll share some tips on how to go about it too.

 If you fancy a bargain, head to our roundup of the best cheap mattress deals first.
 And one last tip before we start: along with your new mattress, pick up a mattress protector at the same time.
 It's a great way to keep your bed in a box mattress in prime condition for longer.

 What is a bed in a box?

 A bed in a box is a vacuumed-packed mattress that you order online – yes, despite the name, it's not actually a full bed, but just the mattress.
 It arrives at your door rolled up in a small, conveniently sized box (or sometimes just a heavy-duty plastic bag), and expands back into its original shape once opened.

 Right now, we think the Emma Original is the best bed in a box you can buy, because it's so comfortable and supportive.
 But there are plenty of other options to consider too.

 While many mattress in a box options are made from memory foam, it's also suitable for mattresses that include springs – and indeed, there are some hybrid models in our ranking.
 If you're still deciding between the two, our spring vs memory foam mattress guide can help you make your mind up.